tardigrade33/nxcurve/README.md

 # New Features!
   - RNX curve
 ### Development
-- Function to return

 - Q_NX curve and are under the curve
 - B_MX curve and area under the curve
 - Grahp for the corranking matrix
 - LCMC from a coranking matrix (local continuity meta criterion)
+- Error Handling

 Want to contribute?
 Great!